-Drive rules are important as this where you lay down the law, literally.
-We do not break any traffic regulations or make any other road user change speed or direction.
+All Tutors should explain that we do not break any Traffic regulations or make any other road user change speed or direction.
 That needs to be very clear.
-NO speeding.
-If a trainee cannot judge speed, distance and time then they need more tutoring until they can.
+No speeding.
+If a trainee cannot judge speed, distance and time then they need more training until they can.
 All tutoring is based on Roadcraft and The Highway Code and neither advocate breaking traffic laws.

 The route is a worry for most trainees.
 They don't want to get lost but they will be nervous, everyone is.
 Tell them how you will give route directions.
 Keep it simple and safe.
 Explain how you will give a commentary from the front passenger seat if it is practical.
 This is a good way for trainees to learn but they must not be overloaded.
+Keep to their skill level, not yours.